indiana-university/box-migration-tools/api/readme.md

 **Request Body Format**:
 ```
 {
-  “UserEmail”: “Login of the user account.”,
+  “UserEmail”: “Login of the user account”,
 }
 ```